yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 #### YugabyteDB Anywhere configuration options

+You can configure the following YugabyteDB Anywhere options.

 | Option | Description |
 | :--- | :--- |
 | Port | Specify a custom port for the YugabyteDB Anywhere UI to run on
 | keyStorePassword | Password for the Java keystore.
 Will be generated if left empty
 | appSecret | Play framework crypto secret.
 Will be generated if left empty

 OAuth related settings are described in the following table.
+Only set these fields if you intend to use OIDC SSO for your YugabyteDB Anywhere installation (otherwise leave it empty).

 | Option | Description |
 | :--- | :--- |
 | `useOauth` | Boolean that determines if OIDC SSO needs to be enabled on YugabyteDB Anywhere.
-Default to false, but override it to true if you intend on using OIDC SSO for your YugabyteDB Anywhere installation (must be a boolean).
+Default is false.
+Set to true if you intend on using OIDC SSO for your YugabyteDB Anywhere installation (must be a boolean).
 | `ybSecurityType` | The Security Type corresponding to the OIDC SSO for your YugabyteDB Anywhere installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty).
-| `ybOidcClientId` | The Client Id corresponding to the OIDC SSO for your platform installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty).
+| `ybOidcClientId` | The Client ID corresponding to the OIDC SSO for your platform installation.
 | `ybOidcSecret` | The OIDC Secret Key corresponding to the OIDC SSO for your platform installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty).
 | `ybOidcDiscoveryUri` | The OIDC Discovery URI corresponding to the OIDC SSO for your platform installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty, must be a valid url).
+Must be a valid URL.
 | `ywWrl` | The Platform IP corresponding to the OIDC SSO for your platform installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty, must be a valid url).
+Must be a valid URL.
 | `ybOidcScope` | The OIDC Scope corresponding to the OIDC SSO for your platform installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty).
 | `ybOidcEmailAtr` | The OIDC Email Attr corresponding to the OIDC SSO for your platform installation.
-Only set this field if you intend on using OIDC SSO for your platform installation (otherwise leave it empty, must be a valid email address).
+Must be a valid email address.

 Http and Https proxy settings are described in the following table.